About CAMAudit

 The Solution

-CAMAudit runs a full forensic audit in under 15 minutes at a flat fee.
-Upload your commercial lease and CAM reconciliation statement.
-Our platform extracts structured data using AWS Textract and Claude AI, then runs 14 deterministic detection rules to identify billing errors with specific dollar amounts.
+CAMAudit gives partner teams a structured forensic audit workflow.
+The platform extracts lease and reconciliation data using AWS Textract and the extraction model AI, then runs 20 deterministic detection rules to identify billing errors with specific dollar amounts.

-The iron rule: Claude classifies, Python calculates.
+The iron rule: the extraction model classifies, Python calculates.
 AI is used only for data extraction and expense classification.
 Every overcharge amount is calculated by deterministic Python code, not language model estimation.
 That makes every finding defensible.

 Each rule targets a specific billing error pattern found in commercial CAM reconciliations.
-Math-heavy rules (3, 4, 5, 6, 7, 8, 18) use deterministic Python formulas.
-Classification-heavy rules (1, 2, 9, 10, 11, 12, 13) use Claude to classify expenses against lease terms.
+Math rules (3, 4, 5, 6, 7, 8, 18) use deterministic Python formulas.
+Classification rules (1, 2, 9, 10, 11, 12, 13) use the extraction model to classify expenses against lease terms.
+GL financial rules (14–17) analyze general ledger data when available.
+Advisory rules (19–20) flag amortization and allocation methodology issues.

 Gross Lease Charges